MicrosoftDocs/windows-insider/wip/at-home/leave-program.md

 1. Back up all your files and applications.
 A clean install will erase all of your files, settings, and applications.

-2. [Download this tool to get the latest Windows 10 ISO](https://www.microsoft.com/software-download/windows10) and select Run.
+2. [Download this tool](https://www.microsoft.com/software-download/windows10) and select **Run**.
 You need to be an administrator to run this tool.

 3. If you agree to the license terms, select Accept.